VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 ## Ephys Link

-Pinpoint can be connected to Sensapex manipulators enabling experimenters to automate the placement of manipulators as well as observe live where probes are placed inside the mouse brain.
+Pinpoint can be connected to Sensapex and New Scale manipulators enabling experimenters to automate the placement of manipulators as well as observe live where probes are placed inside the mouse brain.

 **These features are only available on the Windows Desktop build of Pinpoint** they will not run in the web browser.

 To enable this feature, an instance of an Ephys Link server must be running on the local network.
 Please see the